Input Validation

 Note that at the aggregate-key level, this lets the attacker try to force the shared public key to be a key it controls.
 In a full Joint-Feldman DKG, the malicious contribution must also pass share verification, which is why the concrete Drand attack below requires a coalition in the relevant threshold regime.

 How to Avoid.
-Either of the following two mitigations is sufficient; most deployments use both:
+The following two mitigations exist:

 Commit-before-reveal: each party first broadcasts a commitment to its round-1 package, and only reveals the package after every other party’s commitment has been seen.
 The attacker cannot choose its $A_{m,0}$ as a function of the others because the commitment binds it before any other party has opened.